 Last year’s incident involving NFL player Richie Incognito demonstrates the devastating toll that bullying and harassment can take on people.
 Incognito’s primary target, Jonathan Martin, eventually stopped playing for the Dolphins because of the severe mistreatment he experienced.

 Some simple things employers can do to address abusive workplace conduct include:

 - Adopt a clear anti-harassment and bullying policy and set of expectations around abusive conduct and bullying.

 - Train managers and employees about what is expected of them (yes, I realize that this should be obvious to them but it’s not).
-Consider deploying short-form or anti-harassment burst training, deploy a full-length course on workplace violence prevention, or add content to your current workplace harassment training.
+Consider deploying anti-harassment micro learning courses, a full-length course on workplace violence prevention, or add content to your current workplace harassment training.